 sudo apt-get install zsh vim wget inetutils-ping curl git python python-pip

-I’m nearly ready to start work.
+I’m almost ready to start work.

 Hyper